dineshmdh/Portfolio/README.md

-# Portfolio Website using Streamlit
+# Dinesh's Portfolio Website developed using Streamlit

-This is a starter project for a portfolio website built with Streamlit.

-## Features
-- Home page with introduction
-- Projects section
-- Skills section
-- Contact information

-## Getting Started
-1. Install dependencies: `pip install streamlit`
-2. Run the app: `streamlit run app.py`

-## Customize
-Edit `app.py` to add your own content, projects, and style.
+This portfolio has been [published here](https://dineshprojects.streamlit.app/).